 It had numerous lodges, hospitals, and societies in addition to the more common I.O.O.F., Masonic and E Clampus Vitus.
 Besides those, located in the community were French, Italian, German, and Chilean hospitals and societies and a hall known as the Manor Char Hall.

 Life was not a bed of roses for the early miners in the Mokelumne Hill area.
 The early newspapers tell of robberies, murders, and all manner of human difficulties associated with people living under trying conditions.

 French Hill was the focus of a short war between Frenchmen and Americans.
 At Chile Gulch, two miles south of Mokelumne Hill, the Chilean War began where Chilean miners took aggressive action against American miners.

 Further south a struggle began at Central Hill between the American and Mexican miners for dominance of Six Mile Creek.
 An American miner and a Mexican were killed in the fighting.
 The battle was followed up by several lynchings.

 Besides racial tensions, the easy gold attracted criminal elements, and the town gained a reputation as one of the bawdiest in the area.
 The gold and the easy pickings brought in a bad element, and the town became a wild and wicked place during its early years.

 The elusive and mysterious Black Bart robbed stages not far from Mokelumne Hill.
 In fact he robbed at least 27 stages in a nine year period of banditry in California.
 Bart was a lone highwayman who dressed in a mask and a linen duster.

 Fact is, it seems as though every highwayman robbing a stage at the time all up and down California was said to be Black Bart even though that would have been impossible.
-As for the real Black Bart, he would often hide the larger amounts of loot to return at a later time for recovery.
+As for the real Black Bart, he would often hide the larger amounts of loot and return at a later time for recovery.
 It is likely that he did not recover all of the hidden treasure and some lucky person is yet to find some of Black Bart's stash.

 As in the case of most Calaveras County towns, Mokelumne Hill was a haunt of the notorious bandit Joaquin Murrieta.
 Often disguised, Joaquin would play cards in various saloons and discuss problems of his capture with the miners.

 The women in the Murrieta gang would live in the town and gather information about the shipments of gold that went through Mokelumne Hill.
 Joaquin is said to have friends in town that sheltered and shielded him.
 On the side of Schrack Mountain in the vicinity of Chile Gulch was said to be a cave used by the bandit.